BrandonKirbyson/VSCode-Animations/README.md

 4. Uninstall and reinstall the extension

    - Your settings should be saved but your custom css if you have any will be deleted so make sure to back that up

+#### For Linux

+If you are having issues with the extension on Linux, try these steps (from issue [#42](https://github.com/BrandonKirbyson/VSCode-Animations/issues/42):

+1. Temporarily change ownership of VSCode dir: `sudo chown -Rv $USER:$USER /usr/share/code`

+2. Run VSCode and run through all installation steps (uninstall if it was already installed)

+3. Change ownership back to root (for security reasons): `sudo chown -Rv root:root /usr/share/code`

 If you are still having issues, please open an issue.